Part ofWhat Is Claude Code? The Complete Guide

 Like Claude Code skills, this is all plain files — no marketplace, no build step — and the same block placed in .claude/settings.json at a repo root gives a whole team the same bar. statusLine is one of a few dozen settings worth knowing; our Claude Code CLI documentation guide maps the rest.

-Build a custom Claude Code statusline script
+Build a custom status bar script

-The contract is tiny: read one JSON object from stdin, print text to stdout.
+A custom status bar lives or dies by one tiny contract: read one JSON object from stdin, print text to stdout.
 Each printed line becomes a row, and ANSI color codes work in any modern terminal.
 Here's the bash script we actually run, trimmed of decoration:

 #!/bin/bash